kellymilligan/ClassList/README.md

 ### Shader2d
 A super duper simple, reusable, vanilla WebGL class for rendering a fragment shader.
 Useful for when all you want is to render your GLSL on-screen.

+---

+## Other

+### Tween
+Minimal tween class for interpolating a normalised progress value over a duration.